isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 tags: [archaeology, fieldwork, Mobile]
 ---

 It's a busy time here at SDSU and in the Computational Archaeology Laboratory.
 The semester is almost over, and my GIS students are busy with their final projects.
-Also, I'm getting all my fieldwork plans finalized and starting to get prepared.
+Also, I'm getting all my summer plans finalized and starting to get prepared to head off for the field!
 This summer, I'll be doing two back-to-back field seasons.
 First, it's the final fieldwork season for the Historic Buildings Survey on the Bova Marina Archaeological Project.
 Second, it's a short exploratory field project in southeast Kazakhstan, where we will be checking out some new alluvial fans to the east of Talgar.

 <center>
 <figure>